-One of the few hosting providers recommended by WordPress itself, DreamHost does exactly that.
-The company provides domain registration, web hosting, and cloud services to 1.5 million sites, blogs, and applications.
 WordPress users can choose between a shared hosting service and DreamPress, a performant and reliable managed hosting plan that delivers security, auto-updates, and a support crew well-versed in all things WordPress.
-We took their services for a test drive and are eager to share our comparison of the two hosting platforms with this DreamHost WordPress review.
+We took the company’s services for a test drive and are eager to share our comparison of the two hosting platforms, along with alternatives worthy of your consideration.

 DreamHost “WordPress” Review: 4.9 / 5.0 Rating